selbig2.gif (4185 bytes)

 All content is copyright The SELNEC Preservation Society.

-THE ACQUISITION OF THE FIRST OF ONLY 34 DENNIS DOMINOS, AND THE 1984 COMMERCIAL VEHICLE MOTOR SHOW EXHIBIT 1751 (C751 YBA)
+THE ACQUISITION AND RESTORATION OF THE FIRST OF ONLY 34 DENNIS DOMINOS, AND THE 1984 COMMERCIAL VEHICLE MOTOR SHOW EXHIBIT 1751 (C751 YBA)

 Rail travel in Manchester suffered from the problem that for many years Piccadilly Station serviced the south of the Country, and after the closure of Central Station, Victoria Station serviced the north of the Country with no crossover.

 Because of this difficulty, in 1972, the then SELNEC PTE commissioned the building of 43 Minibuses to operate a shuttle service between Manchester Piccadilly and Victoria Stations.
-This operated very successfully for a number of years with the Seddon Minibuses which were built mainly for this purpose, being 1700-1742, of which the SELNEC Preservation Society has acquired three very relevant examples for preservation, 1700,1711 and 1735.
+This operated very successfully for a number of years with the Seddon Minibuses which were built mainly for this purpose, being 1700-1742, of which the SELNEC Preservation Society has acquired five very relevant examples for preservation, 1700, 1711, 1733, 1735 and 1737.

 They have Perkins 6.354 engines, Maxwell 4-speed automatic gearboxes, and ZF power steering.
 1751, the first of the Dominos, was completed almost in time for the Commercial Vehicle Motor Show in October 1984, with the registration number 'Midi 85'.
 In actual fact, the body and chassis were complete but the chassis lacked an engine and gearbox.